vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 Good work!

 `ORDER BY` can also be used to sort on multiple columns.
 It will sort by the first column specified, then sort by the next, then the next, and so on.
-For example,
+For example:

 ```
 SELECT birthdate, name